def1ned/brainstorm/README.md

 # brainstorm
-something like feather but created by 14 y.o. kid
+something like everymac but injected in ios app